purej/kotlin-decompiled/kotlin-to-java.md

 # Kotline to Java (Compiles To)
-Describes some common Kotlin declarations and the resultings compiled Java code result.
+Describes some common Kotlin declarations and the resulting compiled Java code result.
 This has been tested with IntelliJ 2019.2, OpenJdk 11 and the JD decompiler.

 ## Kotlin Metadata
-The Kotlin compiler adds a ``@Metadata`` annotation to EVERY class file.
+The Kotlin compiler adds a ``@Metadata`` annotation to every class file.
 This annotation contains alot of additional information, see [Metadata.kt](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/jvm/runtime/kotlin/Metadata.kt).
-This is the reason, why Kotlin compile class files are about 30% bigger in size then plain Java compile classes.
+This is the reason, why Kotlin compiled class files are about 30% bigger in size then plain Java compiled classes.

 Example: